-At Montserrat School of Visual Art I explored a wide range of styles and techniques, studied under Roger Martin, met the painter, Paul Scott.
+At Montserrat School of Visual Art, now Montserrat College of Art, I explored a wide range of styles and techniques.
+I studied design with Roger Martin and met the painter Paul Scott.
 It was during this time that I started experimenting with shaped canvases and developed reductionist composition concepts.
-Woven through this was a concentration on the use of color, for both expressive and compositional control.
+Woven through this was a concentration on the use of color for both expressive and compositional control.

-After a move to Bloomington, Indiana in 1975 I worked in graphic design and continued my exploration of shaped canvases.
-Early on these were flat irregular polygons, but I’ve always enjoyed sculpture and desired something more substantial from my painted canvases.
-When, in 1981 I came across extruded foam, I started down a new path with sculpted supports that could satisfy both artistic interests.
-I have since, worked with a number of man-made materials: expanded PVC, high density urethane (HDU), cross-linked polyethylene (XLP) and I've always enjoyed working with wood.
-Sculpted supports and constructions have continued to develop for use with and without canvas.
+After a move to Bloomington, Indiana in 1975, I worked in graphic design, and in the evenings continued my exploration of shaped canvases.
+Early on, these were flat irregular polygons, but I’ve always enjoyed sculpture and desired something more substantial from my painted canvases.
+When, in 1981, I came across extruded foam, I started down a new path with sculpted supports that could satisfy both artistic interests.
+I have since worked with a number of man-made materials: expanded PVC, high density urethane (HDU), cross-linked polyethylene (XLP) and I've always enjoyed working with wood.
+I have continued to develop sculpted supports and constructions with and without canvas.

-My current work involves building wooden support panels and applying entire sheets of paint to the prepared panels.
-In the painting process, I work in reverse on large sheets of glass, developing the image from the foreground to the background.
+My panel work involves building wooden support panels and applying entire sheets of paint to the prepared panels.
+To prepare the sheets of paint, I paint in reverse on large sheets of glass, developing the image from the foreground to the background.
 The result is a thick vinyl-like sheet of paint.
 I love the enigmatic nature of this surface, where you can see the immediacy of the strokes, but are presented with a glossy smooth surface.

 Rarely have I returned to the rectangular canvas, maintaining my focus instead on composition in relation to sculpted form or constructions.
 I expect that I will always explore creative use of materials in my search for new insights and methods of visual presentation.